zeruhur/plerion/plerion-srd.md

 If attacking with two weapons at the same time, roll both damage dice and keep the single highest result.

 ### Blast
-Attacks with the **blast** quality affect all targets in the noted area, rolling separately for each affected character.
+Attacks with the **blast** quality affect all targets in the noted blast, rolling separately for each affected character.
 Blast refers to anything from explosions to huge cleaving onslaughts to the impact of a meteorite.
 If unsure how many targets can be affected, roll the related damage die for a result.

 ### Critical Damage
 Damage that reduces a target's HP below zero decreases a target's STR by the amount remaining.
 They must then make a STR save to avoid **critical damage**.
 Additionally, some enemies will have special abilities or effects that are triggered when their target fails a critical damage save.